obsrvbl-oss/flowlogs-reader/README.md

 ## Module Usage

-`FlowLogRecord` takes an `event` dictionary retrieved from a log stream.
+`FlowRecord` takes an `event` dictionary retrieved from a log stream.
 It parses the `message` in the event, which takes a record like this:

 ```
 2 123456789010 eni-102010ab 198.51.100.1 192.0.2.1 443 49152 6 10 840 1439387263 1439387264 ACCEPT OK